TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 off the engine again (:php:`stopEnginge()`).
 Note that all Methods are empty, i.e. we have no content at all.
 We'll change this in the following examples, of course.
-The line containing the Method name and (if available) parameters is called the Method signature or method head.
+The line containing the Method name and (if available) parameters is called the method signature or method head.
 Everything contained by the Method is called the Method body accordingly.

 Now we will finally create an Object from our Class.
 The Class